 Q65) How would you implement compression and explain possibly the compression types?

 There are two types of in-database compression available in the Greenplum Database for append-only tables:

 1. Table-level compression is applied to an entire table.

 2. Column-level compression is applied to a specific column.
 You can apply different column-level compression algorithms to different columns.

-Q. What are major differences between Oracle and Greenplum?
+Q66) What are the major differences between Oracle and Greenplum?